loicrouchon/symly/README.md

 ## Installation

-Native binaries for Linux (x64) and macOS (x64) can be downloaded directly from [github](https://github.com/loicrouchon/linky/tags).
-It is intended to provide linky as `.deb`, `.rpm` packages and through Homebrew in a near future.
+Native binaries for Linux (x64) and macOS (x64) can be downloaded directly from [github](https://github.com/loicrouchon/symly/tags).
+It is intended to provide symly as `.deb`, `.rpm` packages and through Homebrew in a near future.

 ## Build

-You can also clone this repository and build Linky using the instructions below:
+You can also clone this repository and build Symly using the instructions below:

 ### Pre-requisites